Skip to main content

 • keep up an entertaining and natural flow of chat

-• interact with the audience through phone-ins, emails, texts and social media
+• interact with listeners through phone-ins, emails and social media

 • interview studio guests

-• operate studio equipment to play music, pre-recorded news, jingles and advertisements (known as 'driving the desk)
+• operate studio equipment to play music, pre-recorded news, jingles and adverts

-• discuss ideas with the producer, write scripts and prepare playlists for future shows
+• discuss ideas with the producer for future shows, and prepare scripts and playlists

 Working environment